What is franchise law?

 Trademark, authority and payment

 Given that a business satisfies these three categories, it is considered a franchise under the FTC Franchise Rule.
 State definitions of a franchise vary, however.
 Nevertheless, there are characteristics that many states use to define a franchise.
-In California, Illinois, Indiana, Iowa, Maryland, Michigan, North Dakota, Oregon, Rhode Island, Virginia, Washington and Wisconsin, a business must have a marketing plan, association with trademark, and required fee to qualify as a franchise.
+In California, Illinois, Indiana, Iowa, Maryland, Michigan, North Dakota, Oregon, Rhode Island, Virginia, Washington and Wisconsin, a business must have a marketing plan, association with a trademark, and a required fee to qualify as a franchise.

 A key part of any franchise is the sale of a good or service, which is promoted and advertised through the help of a developed marketing plan.
 Each franchisee is also given the right to sell or distribute the company’s goods within the preexisting marketing plan.